fablab-wue/piTelex/README.md

 <img src="https://raw.githubusercontent.com/wiki/fablab-wue/piTelex/img/USB.JPG" width="120px" align="right">

-One part of the project is the hardware to adapt the **40mA current loop** for **TW39** to modern logic level ports.
-The 5V or 3.3V TTL lines can be connected directly to an USB-adapter or the GPIO pins of a Raspberry Pi.
+One part of the project is the hardware to adapt the **current loop** for **TW39** to modern logic level ports.
+The 5V or 3.3V TTL lines can be connected directly to an USB-serial-adapter or the GPIO pins of a Raspberry Pi.

+The current loop is designed as an analog 40mA current regulator in combination with the switching transistor.

 <img src="https://raw.githubusercontent.com/wiki/fablab-wue/piTelex/img/V.10.JPG" width="120px" align="right">

 As side effect teletypes with **V.10 interface** (like TeKaDe FS200 / FS220) can also be connected to USB-to-RS232-adapter with a DIY adapter cable.
-The interface is completely handled by the software.
+The V.10 interface is completely handled by the software.
 (No FAG200 is needed)

 <img src="https://raw.githubusercontent.com/wiki/fablab-wue/piTelex/img/ED1000SC.JPG" width="120px" align="right">